 When something bad happens to you or if someone hurts you, express how you feel as soon as you are comfortable doing so.
 The sooner the better.
 It will be more beneficial if you do not sweep your feelings under the rug or try to run away from them.
 They could slowly eat away at you and continue to bother you in the future.
 It is always best to take care of problems as soon as they occur.
 It is always OK to tell people how you feel and what you are thinking as long as you say it in a considerate way.
 If you are angry, wait until you are feeling better.
 Fighting and yelling will only cause more things to possibly regret down the road.

-About the Author: Michelle C. Ustaszeski-Hutchinson is the Creator of The Teen Mentor, LLC, a Personal Development Expert, and the Author and Content Director of The Total Mind Development™ Program.
+About the Author: Michelle C. Ustaszeski-Hutchinson is the Founder of The Teen Mentor, LLC, a Personal Development Expert, and the Author and Content Director of The Total Mind Development™ Program.
 Her mission is to educate Teens and Young Adults about the important stuff that they don’t learn in school and help facilitate the sharing of wisdom from one generation to the next.
 Click here to read more about Michelle or find more of her articles.